joergschwarzwaelder/hhc2020/Additional/Speaker UNPrep.md

 [vending-password.pl](https://github.com/joergschwarzwaelder/hhc2020/blob/master/Additional/vending-password.pl) goes through all characters in scope on all positions of the encoded password and creates the encoded representation.
 The script determined that the password is **CandyCane1**.

-To speed up the process the syscall `nanosleep` can be intercepted so that no wait activity is performed:
+To speed up the process the syscall `nanosleep` can be intercepted so that no wait activity is performed in the `vending-machines` process:
 ```
 elf@73a9db05c841 ~/lab $ cat sleep.c
 #include <time.h>